 5 // Remind myself that I’m not missing out on anything by stepping back from social media

 This is tough.
 Thanks to social media, news about current events get transmitted incredibly quickly.
 I have been a beneficiary of this a couple of times, especially when I once got to know of a police-ordered curfew through Twitter and was able to take safety measures keeping that in mind.
 So I am well aware of how vital being online could be.
 But the fact is that these situations are rare.
 I need to remind myself of that.
 Other than that, I don’t really need to know what the latest politician or celebrity is guilty of doing, so:).

-Spend more time reading books (and not on my Kindle Fire)
+6 // Spend more time reading physical books

 This is easy.
 I love reading, love the smell of books, love visiting the library (yeah, they still exist).
 No problems here!

 Completely switch off my phone at specific times (during mealtimes, or perhaps turn off the internet when you sleep at night).
 This gives me a much-needed break from even thinking about my phone.

 Don’t get me wrong – I love the internet.
 But I need to get away from letting it overwhelm me.
 I’ll still be on IG and Twitter – and my blog.
 But I’ll have control over when and why, and, most importantly, for how long.

 Please share this post on Pinterest?
 Thank you!